feleHaile/synoptic/README.md

 of NetCDF data files into comprehensible components.

-It is important to note that not all Python environments are equivalent.
-These notebooks were developed on a Jupyter Hub built and maintained at the University of Washington in 2018.
-Called 'PortCormorack' this Python environment has many key packages pre-installed to facilitate the task of *getting to the data*, our primary concern.
-To obtain access to the Port Cormorack Jupyter Hub please contact us using the email address *pangeo at uw dot edu*.
+Noting that not all Python environments are equivalent: These notebooks were developed on a Jupyter Hub built and maintained by the University of Washington *Research Computing* team, circa 2018-19.
+This Jupyter Hub, named 'Port Cormorack', features a Python 3 environment with many relevant packages installed for ready use.
+This facilitates the primary objective of *getting to the data*.
+For more on Port Cormorack please direct inquiries to *pangeo at uw dot edu*.

 ## High-level summary

 All notebooks are from the [robfatland/synoptic](https://github.com/robfatland/synoptic) repository unless noted.